THE Dabbers - or Nantwich Town F.C., if you prefer

 the Dabbers whether they are club supporters, sports fans in general -

-category - although I always like to know how the team is
+category - although I always like to know how local teams are

 ON a personaI note, I was rubbish in the compulsory football